carsonemery/carsonemery/README.md

 ## 🔄 Currently Refactoring
 * Most of these projects were built in Cursor under extreme time pressure.
 Now I'm going back to properly learn the underlying systems and expand the code.
-Following along as I transform rapid prototypes into production-ready solutions.
+Follow along as I transform rapid prototypes into production-ready solutions.

 <!--